Ulster Road wastewater pipeline replacement

 What’s happening?

-The section of pipeline being replaced does not connect to any household services.
+The section of pipeline replaced does not connect to any household services.
 It is a Pressure Main which transports wastewater from outer suburbs on its journey to a Recovery Facility before being 100% re-used on a tree farm.

 Where will the new pipeline go?

-The replacement wastewater pipeline will be below ground:
+The replacement wastewater pipeline is below ground:

 The location of the proposed work and the construction stages is shown on the map below.